c-bec-k/TitanfallGenesys/03-Titans.md

 All titans have the following special rule:

+### Difficult Control Scheme

+Titans are unique vehicles and take training to use efficiently.
+Because of this, all characters upgrade the difficulty of any Driving check made to operate a Titan.

+### Humanoid Form

+As long as a Titan's propulsion isn't compromised it ignores the speed requirement for the Reposition maneuver.

 ### Titans and Limited Ammo

 Titans regularly have ordnance weapons on-board that has the Limited Ammo quality.
 Although normally Limited Ammo weapons can be reloaded with a maneuver once exhausted, Titans generally carry only one payload of ordnance, and must be reloaded back at a base or carrier starship.
 They cannot be reloaded in mid-combat!

-### Humanoid Form

-As long as a Titan's propulsion isn't compromised it ignores the speed requirement for the Reposition maneuver.

 ## Atlas-Class Titan